jahnavimehta/The-Cipher-App/README.md

 If you have any questions or suggestions regarding the Cipher App, feel free to contact us:

 Email: jahnaviim@gmail.com
-Thank you for using the Medpanion App!
-We hope this app proves helpful in assessing potential cancer symptoms and encourages timely medical attention when needed.
-Your health is essential, and early detection can save lives.
-Remember to consult a healthcare professional for a thorough evaluation if you have any concerns.
+Thank you for using the Cipher App!
+We hope this app proves helpful in encrypting your messages with ease, ensuring privacy and peace of mind.
+Stay safe, stay secure.